ihoudjedje/uvsq-students-bot/README.md

    access_token: ""
     },.....
 ```
-At this point, all what left, is to run the microservices one-by-one by typing...
+At this point, all what's left, is to run the microservices one-by-one by typing...
 ```
 node service.js
 ```